Cathay Pacific's pilots plan levy as buffer against action by airline

 He said the pilots were willing to make some concessions given the company’s weak financial state, but they wanted assurances those would be recoverable once the company’s finances improved.

-The union’s vote is expected to be held in December with the results out by Dec.
-29 at the latest, the day the pilots’ current housing package is due to expire.
+The union’s vote is expected to be held in December with the results out latest by December 29, the day the pilots’ current housing package is due to expire.

-Cathay said it had been working hard to come to an agreement with the pilots and would continue efforts to reach an agreeable outcome.

-“We rely on the professionalism of our pilots to maintain the integrity of our operation,” the airline said in a statement.
+Cathay was not immediately available for comment. ($1 = 7.8089 Hong Kong dollars) (Reporting by Jamie Freed; Editing by Muralikumar Anantharaman)